kimwalisch/primesieve/README.md

 <img src="http://primesieve.org/images/Onloglogn.svg" height="20" align="absmiddle"/>
 operations and uses
 <img src="http://primesieve.org/images/Osqrtn.svg" height="20" align="absmiddle"/>
-space, more precisely primesieve's memory usage per thread is about
+space.
+More precisely primesieve's memory usage per thread is about
 <img src="http://primesieve.org/images/primesieve_memory_usage.svg" height="20" align="absmiddle"/>
 bytes.

 Requirements
 ------------

-primesieve is entirely written in C++, it compiles with every C++ compiler and runs on both little and big endian CPUs.
+primesieve is very portable, it compiles with every C++ compiler and runs on most CPU architectures out there.
 The parallelization is implemented using [OpenMP](http://en.wikipedia.org/wiki/OpenMP).
 The primesieve GUI application (not built by default) uses the [Qt framework](http://qt-project.org).

 primesieve is also a library, it supports C++ and C directly.
-For a few other programming languages there exist easy to use [bindings](#bindings-for-other-languages).
+There are [bindings](#bindings-for-other-languages) available for a few other programming languages.

 Build instructions (Unix-like OSes)
 -----------------------------------